A Global Census of Metals in the Universe: Metal Mass Density of the Stellar Phase

 \section{Metal Mass Density of the Stellar Phase}

-Though stars constitute only 7\% of the total baryons at $z=0$ \citep{walter2020}, they can house a substantial fraction of the metal mass of the Universe. \citetalias{peroux2020} find that as much as 50\% of all metals reside in stars at $z\sim0.1$.
+Though stars constitute only $(5.3\pm0.4)\%$ (see \S \ref{gsmf}) of the total baryons at $z=0$ \citep{persic1992,madau2014,wright2018,driver2018,walter2020}, they are the only source of metals and can lock away a substantial fraction of the metal mass of the Universe. \citetalias{peroux2020} find that as much as 50\% of all metals reside in stars at $z\sim0.1$.
 Determining the global metal density of stars requires measuring the mass-weighted metal content of stars in galaxies, notably the stellar mass-metallicity relation, $Z_*\left(m_*\right)$, where $Z$ represents the fractional mass of stars composed of metals.
 To estimate the global stellar metal density, $Z_*\left(m_*\right)$ must be weighted by the galaxy stellar mass function $\Phi_z\left(m_*\right)$.
 The global stellar metal mass density can then be estimated via:

 where $m_*^{\rm{min}}$ and $m_*^{\rm{max}}$ are the limits of integration.
 The choice of the galaxy stellar mass function, $\Phi_z\left(m_*\right)$, and the stellar mass-metallicity relation, $Z_*\left(m_*\right)$, depends on several factors including the dominant galaxy types at each cosmic epoch, the assumed initial mass functions and population synthesis models.
 In the following subsections, we discuss these in detail.